Siftah/get_iplayer/documentation.md

     get_iplayer --type=tv --get 123 --modes=flashhigh,flashstd,flashlow --flvstreamer="/path/to/rtmpdump"

 **Note:** Possible modes are (in increasing order of quality): flashlow, flashnormal, flashstd, flashhigh, flashvhigh, flashhd.
-See [this page] (http://beebhack.wikia.com/wiki/IPlayer_TV#Comparison_Table) for more details.
+See [][this page|modes]] for more details.
 Use the `--info` option to see what modes are available for a programme.

 Record a radio programme trying flashaudio then flashaac modes in order until one succeeds (`--flvstreamer` is not required if your options tell get_iplayer where rtmpdump is located).